Parameter estimation and uncertainty quantification using information geometry: Introduction

 Metric tensors can be thought of as functions that facilitate computation of quantities of interest such as distances on a manifold.
-A metric matrix $G = [g_{ij}]$ is positive definite and symmetric \cite{Lee2018}, and defines an inner product between $u$ and $v$ as $\langle {u,v} \rangle_G = u^\textrm{T}Gv$, and length of $u$ as $||u||_G = \sqrt{\langle u,u \rangle_G}$ \cite{Costa2015}.
+A metric matrix with elements $g_{ij}$, $G = [g_{ij}]$, is positive definite and symmetric \cite{Lee2018}.
+The metric matrix defines an inner product between $u$ and $v$ as $\langle {u,v} \rangle_G = u^\textrm{T}Gv$, and the length of $u$ as $||u||_G = \sqrt{\langle u,u \rangle_G}$ \cite{Costa2015}.
 On a Riemannian manifold we consider a generalisation of the square of the infinitesimal distance element (\ref{eq:OrthLocalDistance}), appropriate for non-orthonormal bases \cite{Amari1998}, given by

 Foundational to information geometry is the notion that the Fisher information matrix defines a Riemannian metric on a statistical manifold \cite{Rao1992}.
-The Fisher information, denoted $\mathcal{I}(\bm\theta)$, describes the curvature of the log-likelihood and gives information about the precision and variance of parameter estimates.
+The Fisher information, denoted $\mathcal{I}(\bm\theta)$, describes the expected curvature of the log-likelihood and gives information about the precision and variance of parameter estimates.
 Therefore, $\mathcal{I}(\bm\theta)$ can incorporate information about both the curvature induced by the data through the observation process, as well as the curvature induced by parameter sensitivities through a mathematical model that links parameter estimates to data.
-In the examples we consider, model predictions are connected to the data through the observation process, yielding a general formula for the Fisher information \cite{Lehmann1998}
+In the examples we consider, deterministic model predictions are connected to the data through the probabilistic observation process, yielding a general formula for the Fisher information \cite{Lehmann1998}:

 Here, we denote $\mathcal{O}(\mathbf{m})$ the Fisher information matrix of the observation process, given a model, $\mathbf{m} = \mathbf{m}(\bm\theta)$, where $\mathbf{J}(\bm\theta)$ is the Jacobian of the model with respect to the parameters.
 The number of independent, identically distributed (iid) observations in the likelihood is given by $N$; with statistical independence, the Fisher information is additive \cite{Frieden1990}.